6 Three Parameters: Causal

 # ℹ 105 more rows

 The treatment can either be “Treated” or “Control” which are the two factors that may influence att_end.
-Participants were asked three questions about immigration issues, each of which allowed for an answer indicated strength of agreement on a scale form 1 to 5, with higher values for att_end indicating more agreement with conservative viewpoints.
+Participants were asked three questions about immigration issues, each of which allowed for an answer indicating strength of agreement on a scale form 1 to 5, with higher values for att_end indicating more agreement with conservative viewpoints.

 trains |>